impactcentre/iif-taverna2-client/README.md

 for the workflow.
 Currently, the program does not recognize if an input value must be a string or a file.
 This is why the user must click on the "switch" symbol to choose between string and file upload.
 If the input is multi-valued, more input fields can be added by clicking on the plus sign.
+If the input of the workflow is a list of depth 1, the workflow will be runned multiple times, until the supplied list is empty.

 In addition to uploading a workflow from a local disk, the user can login to [myExperiment](http://www.myexperiment.org/ "myExperiment").
 After that, a workflow belonging to the user